dciangot/k8s-intro-tutorials/workloads/README.md

 ---

-### Exercise: Understanding StatefulSet Network Identity
+### Optional: Understanding StatefulSet Network Identity

 **Objective:** Create a _"headless service"_ or a service without a `ClusterIP` (`ClusterIP=None`) for use with the StatefulSet `sts-example`, then explore how this enables consistent service discovery.